-This chapter provides a uniform method to communicate deficiencies that impact OSS&E of systems and their sub and/or support systems; to include trainers, test, and support equipment.
+This chapter provides a uniform method to communicate deficiencies that impact systems and their sub and/or support systems; to include trainers, test, and support equipment.
 Deficiencies shall be reported to the program management activity responsible to determine cause, take corrective action, and prevent recurrence.